FollettSchoolSolutions/perfmon4j/readme.txt

 due to clock slewing.
 This was seen once in a test environment, though the exact cause is uncertain.

+- Fixed a VERY rare issue where PerfMonTimer.start() could end up in a recursive loop.
+This occurred due to an interaction with another Java instrumentation agent.
+Now PerfMonTimer.start() contains recursion protection.
+This recursion prevention can be disabled by adding the System Property "org.perfmon4j.PerfMonTimer.DisableRecursionPrevention=true" on JVM startup.

 ** 2.1.0 - 8/20/24
 - Javaagent parameters can now be included in the bootConfiguration setting of the perfmonconfig.xml.